Homework and Guidelines

 The aim of homework at Raddlebarn is:

-- to be a purposeful activity intended to reinforce and support the work undertaken in school
+- to be purposeful, intended to reinforce and support work undertaken in school

 - to support children to become independent learners

 - to develop good work habits and self-discipline for the future

 Our homework approach is family orientated and engages children in a variety of ways – please see details below.

 Please click on ‘Homework Heroes’ webpage to see this week’s homework – see how creative you can be and share your fantastic homework on the new school Padlet (link found on the Homework Heroes page).